 - simplification of the IT landscape.

-A second blog discussed scenarios in which HANA could be transformative to customers today.
-In summary, customers running SAP BW may find substantial benefits to moving to SAP HANA in the short term - read the blog for more details.
+summary, customers running SAP BW may find substantial benefits to moving to SAP HANA in the short term - read the blog for more details.
 It's my opinion that SAP BW is the "killer app" for HANA.
 However, this is only a part of the answer, since BW is a platform on which customers run many different apps.

 "Timeful" software